Medicare Costs for 2023: What You Should Know

 One percent of Medicare beneficiaries are responsible for the Medicare Part A monthly premium because they (or a qualifying spouse) haven’t paid Medicare employment taxes for 10 or more years (40 or more quarters).

-- Individuals who have logged fewer than 30 quarters are responsible for a monthly premium of $506 in 2023, a $7 increase from 2022.
+- Individuals who have logged fewer than 30 quarters are responsible for a monthly premium of $505 in 2024, a $1 decrease from 2023.

-- Individuals who have logged at least 30 quarters but fewer than 40 are responsible for a monthly premium of $278 in 2023, a $4 increase from 2022.
+- Individuals who have logged at least 30 quarters but fewer than 40 are responsible for a monthly premium of $278 in 2024, staying flat from 2023.

 Part B has a standard premium that is set each year, and Part D prescription drug plans have a premium that varies from plan to plan.